michaeltoohig/bilolok/README.md

 - [x] Fine-tune SW api endpoint caches
 - [x] Make login easier.
 Trim for any erroneous spaces on input fields

+### Verison 3

+I would have to say adding video and some other features I'm working on is pushing towards a more social platform and less data driven platform.
+It would then be appropriate to label the following features as the roadmap to version 3.

+- [ ] User videos
+  - [x] Refactor local media data storage
+  - [x] Show appropriate buttons based on state of video
+  - [x] tear down everything when modal is closed
+  - [x] support vertical and horizontal video formats / or only 1:1
+  - [ ] backend saving / storing / processing of videos TBD
+    - [x] Save file with PENDING
+    - [x] Run task from tus-hook
+    - [x] test task
+    - [ ] debug static video endpoint / nginx endpoint for production
+    - [ ] endpoints for videos
+    - [ ] frontend timeline card for videos
+    - [ ] home page recent videos

+- [ ] Admin features
+  - [ ] Review status of push notifications
+  - [ ] User activity (login failures etc.)
+  - [ ] Nakamal modifications / activity

 ## Development

 I welcome contributions and discussions for development.
 Below is some explanations of the current architecture and plans for future development.